 Menu Close

-What Is PHP?
+What Is a PHP?

-PHP is a day treatment level of care, meaning treatment typically takes place five days a week for four hours a day and includes group therapy, medication management, and some level of family work.
+A partial hospitalization program, or PHP, is a day treatment level of outpatient care.
+PHP treatment typically takes place five days a week for four hours a day and includes group therapy, medication management, and some level of family work.
 It is considered an intensive level of treatment due to the requirement of 20 hours per week of therapy along with medication management.
-PHP is a form of intensive outpatient therapy and stands for partial hospitalization program and is an intensive level of treatment, though not actually a hospital stay.
+While a PHP is a form of intensive outpatient therapy, it is not actually a hospital stay.

 • Suicidal thoughts